 Prior to finalization of the subdivision, a Stormwater Management Plan will be prepared by a qualified engineer at the sole expense of the developers.
-The Stormwater Management Plan will require the endorsement of Alberta Transportation and Alberta Environment prior to registration of the plan of subdivision.
+The Stormwater Management Plan will require the endorsement of Alberta Transportation and Alberta Environment & Parks prior to registration of the plan of subdivision, and will require endorsement by both aforementioned departments prior to the final linen being approved by the approval authority.

 The plan will detail:

-- Details of operating water levels, inlet & outlet structures, system hydraulics, redundancy and emergency overflow provisions, and provisions for erosion & sediment control.
-All designs will include supporting analysis. - Ownership and maintenance details of the various system components. - Any other aspects that relate to non-highway matters as established by their respective parties (i.e. Town of Raymond, Raymond Irrigation District, utilities, et cetera).
+• Details of operating water levels, inlet & outlet structures, system hydraulics, redundancy and emergency overflow provisions, and provisions for erosion & sediment control.
+All designs will include supporting analysis.

+- Ownership and maintenance details of the various system components. - Any other aspects that relate to non-highway matters as established by their respective parties (i.e. Town of Raymond, Raymond Irrigation District, utilities, et cetera).